input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

 - If the `UpdateServiceAction` has a non empty `service_endpoints`, we will refer to it as `new_services`
     - The node adds the operation timestamp to `current_endpoints` as its revocation time, and adds `new_endpoints` to the corresponding list of service endpoints with the operation timestamp as its addition timestamp.

+#### Processing PatchContextAction

+If the DID to update has an empty context associated to it in the map:
+- the field `context` MUST NOT be empty

+**Update of the internal map**
+- If `context` is empty, the DID removes the previous context list associated to it.
+- It `context` is not empty, the DID replaces the old list for the new one on its map.

 ### Processing of DeactivateDIDOperations